 Thirty charming train stations wait to tempt you along the coast, varying from tiny, to gorgeous (Villefranche- and Theoule-sur-mer), to mythic (Cannes, Monaco), to… well, Italy.

-- On your way back from Ventimiglia or Monaco, know that the trains that say Grasse or Marseilles also stop in Nice, Antibes and Cannes.
+- On your way back from Ventimiglia or Monaco, know that all trains that say Grasse or Marseilles, automatically stop in Nice, Antibes and Cannes.

-- Also, be aware that there are three Nice train stations on this line: the main one is Nice-Ville which is also known in town as Gare Thiers, but there is also Nice St Augustin near the airport, and Nice Riquier inland from the Port.
+- Also, be aware that there are three Nice train stations on this line: the main one is Nice-Ville which is also known in town as Gare Thiers, but there is also Nice St Augustin near the airport, and Nice Riquier near the Port.

 Cannes: With everything in such close proximity to the train station, you can’t go wrong.
 Go right for the budget shopping along rue Meynadier walking street, then the lovely morning Forville covered-market, and finally the tiny old town road that leads to a chapel and museum.
 Or, go left from the train station an in one block for the designer boutiques of rue Antibes.
 Or go straight to the seaside for the famous Cannes Film Festival Palais, the red carpet and famous handprints; walk left along the Croisette with its grand hotels, or walk right for the Port, the boat to the Iles des Lerins, and the little street leading uphill through the Old Town (Le Suquet).